Stephen Colbert Talks Trump Inauguration Speech, Says It Was Like ‘Lincoln Huffing Paint Thinner’

 — Entertainment Weekly (@EW) January 21, 2017

-Stephen Colbert’s snide commentary was a direct reflection of the left’s reaction to Donald Trump finally being sworn in to office after a divisive, controversial campaign, a disputed victory that prompted several re-counts and one of the biggest popular vote losses in presidential history.
-While others took to the streets in D.C. and cities across the country to protest, loot and otherwise express their displeasure at the president, Stephen Colbert used his popular TV show as his soapbox, as he so often has in the past.
+Stephen Colbert’s snide commentary was a direct reflection of the left’s reaction to Donald Trump finally being sworn into office after a divisive, controversial campaign, a disputed victory that prompted several re-counts and one of the biggest popular vote losses in presidential history.
+While others took to the streets in D.C. and cities across the country to protest, loot, and otherwise express their displeasure at the president, Stephen Colbert used his popular TV show as his soapbox, as he so often has in the past.

 “That’s it.
 Donald Trump is president.
 He knows the launch codes, and he hasn’t tweeted them yet… So far, so good.”